TomTheCatt/CDead/README.md

 ## Usage
 Type or copy-and-paste in text into `type_in_here.txt`.
 Save the file and run `main.py` in the *terminal*, NOT IDLE shell.
 CDead will attempt to install modules necessary to its functions.
 Once this is done, it will display the text in `type_in_here.txt` in the terminal.
 Highlighted red are dead words that CDead has found.

 You may change the text in `type_in_here.txt` and re-process the file by entering in "y".
-Entering in anything else will close CDEad.
+Entering in anything else will close CDead.

 ## Documentation
+12/22/2021 - Added detection for dead words.
+Displays will show if dead words are present or not.
 12/21/2020 - Fixed multiple issues involving detection of dead words

 ## Known Bugs